esse-io/devops-deployer/README.md

 ### Hardware and Operating System CentOS 6.7 x86_64

 There are 3 disks in machines.
 2 are SAS and 1 SCSI 140G), which is used to install operating system -> CentOS 6.7 x86_64.
-Create volumn group "VG" on 2 SAS disks, in case additional disks added later.
+Create volumn group (VG) on 2 SAS disks, in case additional disks added later.

 ### NTP